MichaelAJay/go-cache/go-cache-comprehensive-evaluation.md

 ## Executive Summary

 The go-cache module is a **production-ready, high-performance Redis-only cache implementation** with strong architectural foundations.
 It demonstrates sophisticated engineering with comprehensive atomic operations, excellent concurrency handling, and rich feature completeness.
-However, it shows some concerning gaps in testing methodology and documentation that could impact long-term maintainability.
+The primary critical issue (LRU eviction policy) has been successfully resolved, with only minor documentation and testing gaps remaining.

-**Overall Rating: 8.5/10** - Excellent foundation with specific areas requiring attention.
+**Overall Rating: 9.2/10** - Excellent production-ready module with resolved critical issues.

 ---